 When I first started I didn’t know which discipline I wanted to specialise in, I was given the opportunity to work with each department for a short period.
-This was great as it really let me get a feel for what working in that discipline would be like and let me make a much more informed decision than I would have done otherwise.
+This was great as it really let me get a feel for what working in that discipline would be like, allowing me to make a much more informed decision than I would have done otherwise.
 I just really enjoyed the building services work, it was a challenge and I liked working with the team, so I decided that would be my focus.
-I’m now studying for a HNC in building services engineering at Solihull college.
+I’m now studying for a HNC in building services engineering at Solihull College.

 What made you choose the apprenticeship route?

 The apprenticeship programme really appealed to me as I could learn while I worked.
 I’m more of a practical person and full time classrooms aren’t for me.
 I enjoy getting stuck in and having a go at things, and the apprenticeship lets me do this under the guidance of a mentor, so I can learn in the best way for me.
 I’d definitely recommend this route for anyone who is interested in engineering as a career but isn’t sure that university is for them.

 What do you enjoy most about your role?

 I think it’s the people, my team are great and the amount of information and knowledge I’ve learnt from them is amazing.
 Their support has allowed me to see just what I’m capable of.
 I’ve also been assigned a mentor who really puts a lot of time and effort into helping me understand things and make sure I’m on the right track so I am getting the most out of everything.